 Hey Girls,

-Its taken me a while to get the fullness & shape
+Its taken me a while to get the fullness & shape but it has been worthwhile |

 Over recent years especially, eyebrows have become an important focus in make up and grooming.
 They can frame your face, and complete and change an entire look if done the correct way.
 I recently took a course and I am qualified now to do the ‘7 step celeb brow’ which is very similar to a number of the better known, and branded eyebrow regimes out there (possibly a little more cost efficient).
 It follows all the steps it takes for perfectly groomed brows.